m-canton/godot-plugin-manager/README.md

 ## Steps

-An interface to edit categories is pending, but I don't have time to do it right now.
-So I've made an alternative way using a gdscript.
+1. Run the project and press Settings button.

-1. You need to create `settings.ini` with category dirs (project dirs).
-Edit `settings.gd` with your name-path categories and runs `settings.tscn` scene to create the file.
-Make sure to create a category called `plugins` whose value is the dir will contain all your plugins.
+2. Set the plugin dir in plugins row.
+You can add other rows with your different folders that contains projects.
+Press `Save` button to save the settings and tap outside the modal to close it.
-2. Run the project and press Import Plugins button.
+3. Press `Import Plugins` button to import the plugins.
-3. Now you can click on a project and select plugins to link.
+4. Now you can click on a project and select plugins to link.
 After press `Link Plugins` to create symbolic links in your projects.

 ## Removing symbolic links